 To see photos from the first day of the program, click here.

-Ninety-two students were honored during the annual closing ceremony on Friday, December 16, 2011.
-There was a certificate ceremony held in Hudson Hall on the Willamette University campus.
-It will be followed by an reception party.
+One hundred and twenty students were honored during the annual closing ceremony on Friday, December 12, 2014.
+There was a certificate ceremony, as well as presenting some awards, in Hudson Hall on the Willamette University campus.
+Afterwards, there was a reception party.
 The ceremony is the culmination of a year of intense study of English and American Studies courses taught by TIUA and Willamette University faculty members.

-Attending the ceremony from Tokyo International University in Kawagoe, Japan, was President Tsugio Tajiri, and Professor Katsuya Endo.
-Other speakers included Consul General Takamichi Okabe, from the Japanese Consulate in Portland, as well as President Stephen Thorsett and Dean Marlene Moore from Willamette University.
-Two ASWU Representatives also spoke -- Matthew Bateman and Stella Han.
-Salem community members who participated in the Tomodachi Program were also in attendance.
+Attending the ceremony from Tokyo International University in Kawagoe, Japan, was President Hiroshi Takahashi.
+In addition to President Takahashi, other speakers included Consul General Hiroshi Furusawa, from the Japanese Consulate in Portland, as well as President Stephen Thorsett and Dean Marlene Moore from Willamette University.
+ASWU President Andres Oswill and Senator Hiromi Homma also spoke on behalf of the students.
+Salem community members who participated in the Tomodachi Program were also invited.

 Happy holidays and best wishes for the new year from everyone involved with the American Studies Program at Willamette University and Tokyo International University of America!
 Please click here to see our card.
 This year's card was created by Daiki Abe, ASP 2014.
 Enjoy!